Human penis size: Size preferences among sexual partners

-According to the study, however, when asked to estimate the length of their partner's penis, most women would say a size significantly smaller than what their partner was recorded to be.
+According to the study, however, when estimating the length of their partner's penis, most women would say a size significantly smaller than what their partner was recorded to be.
 This suggests that perception of size is not entirely accurate.
 The visual impression of the size is not necessarily in correlation with the feeling in the vulva and vagina.
-A very long penis can cause dispareunia, if the man doesn't understand how to use it carefully.
+A very long penis can cause dyspareunia, if the man doesn't understand how to use it carefully.

 Condom use

-One Australian study of 184 men looked at penis length and circumference in relationship to condom breakage or slippage.
+One Australian study of 184 men looked at penis length and circumference in relation to condom breakage or slippage.
 3,658 condoms were used.
 The study found that when used correctly, condoms had a breakage rate of 1.34% and a slippage rate of 2.05%, for a total failure rate of 3.39%.
 Penile dimensions did not influence slippage, although penis circumference and broken condoms were strongly correlated, with larger sizes increasing the rate of breakage.